 Getting from Gdansk Airport to city centre

-There is only one airport in Gdansk – Lech Walesa Airport.
-It is located about 15 km from the city centre easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
-Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways – you can get to all those places without any problems.
-Unlike some European airports, it quite cheap if you decide to use public transport, as there is no additional ticket needed – just a regular one.
-Much more expensive – and not always faster – is getting out of Gdansk airport by taxi.
+There is only one Gdansk Airport – Lech Walesa Airport (Port Lotniczy im.
+Lecha Walesy).
+It is located about 15 km from the city centre, in the Rebiechowo district.
+Gdansk Airport is easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
+Getting to and from Gdansk Airport to city centre and Old Town is easy and cheap both ways.
+You can get to all those places without any problems by railway, bus or taxi.
+Unlike some European airports, it is quite cheap if you decide to use public transport, as there is no additional ticket needed – just a regular one.
+Much more expensive – and not always faster – is getting out of Gdansk airport by taxi or airport transfer service.

-It is possible and easy to reach most of city districts from Gdansk Airport either by bus or by train.
+It is possible and easy to reach most of the city districts from the airport either by bus or by train.
 If you have not decided yet on where to stay in Gdansk, this article may help you choose the district that best suits your plans.
-If you have not decided yet what to do in Gdansk, another article list top things to do in Gdansk.
+If you have not decided yet what to do in Gdansk, another article lists top things to do in Gdansk.

 From Gdansk Airport to Gdansk old town and city centre

 By bus during the day

 There is a direct bus from Gdansk Airport to old town and city centre.
 It arrives in front of the main railway station in Gdansk, as well as next to Brama Wyzynna.
 It is very close to Dluga Street and the Old Town.